 Finding the right font for your WordPress website is important because it plays a massive role in making your site attractive and helps visitors read your content.

-However, sometimes, it might not be enough to select the best font for your website.
+However, sometimes, it might not be enough to select the best font size in WordPress.
 If the font size is small, people will have a hard time reading your articles and eventually abandon your site.

 An easier way of improving readability is by offering visitors the option to resize the main text on your website.
 This allows users to adjust the text size according to their liking and spend more time on your site.

-The easiest way of allowing users to resize the text on your website is by using a WordPress plugin like Accessibility Widget.
+One easy way to allow users to change the text size on your website is by using a WordPress accessibility font resizer plugin like Accessibility Widget.

 It’s a free WordPress plugin that lets you add an option to your site’s sidebar to change the text size.
 The plugin is lightweight and very easy to use.